Ministries in Need

 Voice of Hope Prison Ministry

-LCC received the following request on Friday, October 12, from Rev. Matthew Troester of St. Paul Lutheran Church in Matteson, Illinois:
+LCC received the following request from Rev. Matthew Troester of St. Paul Lutheran Church in Matteson, Illinois:

 Lori Wilbert, the Deaconess for Voice of Hope Prison Ministry, continues to serve at Stateville Prison in Joliet, Illinois.
 She raises 100% of her support for this work and is out often telling about her work and encouraging the support of that work in the prisons.